 If we are to feed ourselves in Northeast Indiana we will need a new generation of farm workers and food workers.
 Plowshares Project is working with community educational institutions to create fruit and vegetable certification programs.

 Infrastructure for local food access and food security will require public investment and cooperation from public and private sectors and should be considered a public utility for the common good.~

 Consumer and business buyer education is central to local food system development.
 Indiana State Department of Agriculture has rolled out the new Indiana Grown branding and press packet materials for use in Buy Local Campaigns across the State.
 Look for Indiana Grown labels that indicate: 1.
 100% Indiana grown and processed, 2.
 Processed in Indiana and grown outside Indiana, 3.
 Grown in Indiana and processed outside Indiana.

-Producers, processors, distribution workers, buyers, and others will have interests in and will rely on a Local Food Hub in the region.
-Plowshares will design business models that allow for investment and will serve the interests of those who use the hub, based on world-class cooperative business models.
+Producers, processors, distribution workers, buyers, and others in the region will have interests in and will rely on Plowshares Cooperative Food Hub.
+Plowshares Project designed business models that allow for investment and will serve the interests of those who use the hub, based on world-class cooperative business models.

 What is a food hub?

 ~a business or organization that actively manages the aggregation, distribution, and marketing of source-identified food products primarily from local and regional producers to strengthen their ability to satisfy wholesale, retail, and institutional demand. ~ USDA

 Indiana State Department of Agriculture studies found that lack of distribution infrastructure was the primary barrier to local food access in Indiana.